sarisabban/Pose/README.md

 ## What is Pose?

 Pose constructs a data structure for a protein or a nucleic acid molecule that contains all relevant information defining a polymer.
 Primary information includes the XYZ cartesian coordinates of each atom, the identity and charge of each atom, and the bond graph of the entire molecule.
-Secondary information includes the FASTA sequence, radius of gyration, potential energy, and the secondary structure assignment for each residue.
+Secondary information includes the FASTA sequence, radius of gyration, potential energy, and the secondary structure assignment for each protein residue.

-Using this data structure, Pose can build and manipulate polypeptides and nucleic acids: construct any polypeptide or nucleic acid from sequence, move torsion and rotamer angles, mutate residues, and measure bond lengths and angles.
-It is designed as a substrate for higher-level protocols such as simulated annealing, molecular dynamics, and machine learning-based protein design.
+Using this data structure, Pose can build and manipulate polypeptides and nucleic acids: construct any polypeptide or nucleic acid from sequence, move dihedral and rotamer angles, mutate residues and base pairs, and measure bond lengths and angles.
+It is designed as a substrate for higher-level protocols such as simulated annealing, molecular dynamics, and machine learning-based molecular design.

 **Key features:**
-- Zero external dependencies beyond NumPy
+- Designed to be extremly stable bare-metal python, with zero external dependencies beyond NumPy
 - 26 amino acids supported by default (20 canonical + 6 non-canonical: LYX, MSE, PYL, SEC, TRF, TSO), can be extended to 100+
 - Support for both L-amino acids and D-amino acids (mixed sequences fully supported)
 - 5 DNA and RNA canonical nucleotides
 - Full bond graph with partial charges
 - Measure and rotate protein dihedral angles (φ/ψ/ω/χ)
 - Measure and rotate nucleic acids dihedral angles (α/β/γ/δ/ε/ζ/χ)
+- Measure and adjust the distance and angle between any atoms
-- PDB/mmCIF file import and export
+- PDB and mmCIF file import and export
-- Zero-based indexing throughout (unlike PDB's one-based convention)
+- Pythonic zero-based indexing throughout (unlike PDB's one-based convention)

 ---